Future of Life Institute: Pro-human declaration

+Endorsers included former U.S. National Security Advisor Susan Rice, consumer advocate Ralph Nader, conservative commentators Steve Bannon and Glenn Beck, and Turing Award laureate Yoshua Bengio.
+Among the organizational backers of the declaration were the American Federation of Teachers, the Congress of Christian Leaders and the Progressive Democrats of America.
+The declaration called for measures including a prohibition on superintelligence development until proven safe, mandatory pre-deployment safety testing for consumer-facing AI systems, and criminal liability for executives responsible for prohibited or catastrophic AI harms.
+By September 2026, the declaration was signed by more than 1 million people.

 Operations

 Advocacy

 FLI has actively contributed to policymaking on AI.
 In October 2023, for example, U.S. Senate majority leader Chuck Schumer invited FLI to share its perspective on AI regulation with selected senators.
+In March 2026, Florida Governor Ron DeSantis directed state agencies to partner with FLI to produce a Crisis Counselor Training Curriculum and a statewide AI Harms Reporting Form targeting dangerous AI companion applications.

 In Europe, FLI successfully advocated for the inclusion of more general AI systems, such as GPT-4, in the EU's Artificial Intelligence Act.

 FLI at the United Nations, Geneva HQ, 2021.
 On autonomous weapons.

 In military policy, FLI coordinated the support of the scientific community for the Treaty on the Prohibition of Nuclear Weapons.
 At the UN and elsewhere, the institute has also advocated for a treaty on autonomous weapons.

 Research grants

 The FLI research program started in 2015 with an initial donation of $10 million from Elon Musk.
 In this initial round, a total of $7 million was awarded to 37 research projects.
-In July 2021, FLI announced that it would launch a new $25 million grant program with funding from the Russian–Canadian programmer Vitalik Buterin.
+In July 2021, FLI announced that it would launch a new $25 million grant program with funding from the Russian-Canadian programmer Vitalik Buterin.

 Conferences

 In 2014, the Future of Life Institute held its opening event at MIT: a panel discussion on "The Future of Technology: Benefits and Risks", moderated by Alan Alda.
-The panelists were synthetic biologist George Church, geneticist Ting Wu, economist Andrew McAfee, physicist and Nobel laureate Frank Wilczek and Skype co-founder Jaan Tallinn.
+The panelists were synthetic biologist George Church, geneticist Ting Wu, economist Andrew McAfee, physicist and Nobel laureate Frank Wilczek, and Skype co-founder Jaan Tallinn.

 Since 2015, FLI has organised biannual conferences with the stated purpose of bringing together AI researchers from academia and industry.
 As of Apr 2023, the following conferences have taken place: